 Example 8: Affinity Diagram

 This Mind Map sample is dedicated to the research of factors of the sales problems.
 This diagram perfectly structures the factors influencing the sales problems, divides them into groups, and shows in a visual and clear structure.
-There are represented only factors on this map, without illustrating the causal relationships between them.
-The strict structure makes this diagram an ideal basis for further marking the relationships and making analysis of the cause-effect relationships on the base of these already prepared data.
+Only factors are presented on this map, without an illustration of cause-effect relationships between them.
+The strict structure makes this diagram an ideal basis for further marking the relationships and making analysis of the cause-effect relationships based on these already prepared data.
 You can see three main groups: personal communication, messaging and setting preposition.
 Even large and complex factors can be easily structured in this way.
 Besides, the ConceptDraw MINDMAP's Brainstorming mode can effectively help you in generating the list of the factors affecting the problem, collecting them and structuring in map.
 ConceptDraw MINDMAP allows exporting this map to ConceptDraw DIAGRAM and generating Affinity Diagram from it literally in one motion.

 Example 9: Relations Diagram